millionsnake/millionsnake/README.md

 I am currently developing three private projects to expand my technical capabilities and practical experience:

 ### Business Management Application
-A comprehensive full-stack web application designed for a small business, using TypeScript, Node.js, Express, MongoDB, and React.
+A comprehensive full-stack web application designed for a small business, using TypeScript, Node.js, Express, MongoDB, and Angular.
 This project serves as a strategic opportunity to:
 - Translate business requirements into precise technical solutions
 - Enhance skills in requirements gathering and client-centric software development
 - Implement professional software design methodologies, including UML diagramming and iterative prototyping